 3. You Are Expecting Life Changes

 When your life changes, so do your taxes.
 Did you get married?
 Have a baby?
 Buy a home?
 Start giving charitable contributions?
 Are you expecting any of these changes in the coming year?
-All of these things will affect your taxable income so take the opportunity to review your tax withholding.
+All of these things will affect your taxable income so take the opportunity to review your tax withholding and adjust accordingly.

 How to Adjust Your Federal Tax Withholding